Brielle Biermann Zooms In On Cleavage While Rocking Skintight Black Dress

-Bravo star Brielle Biermann is showing off her best assets in a sexy new social media snap.
+Bravo star Brielle Biermann showed off her best assets in a sexy new social media snap.
 The reality star wowed her 1.3 million fans in February 3 post where she sported a skintight black dress that clung to her every curve.

 Brielle shared two photos and one video to the post, where she took a mirror selfie.
-The famous daughter’s dress came down low on her neck, exposing some of her busty cleavage.
-The garb also hugged her hips, making her waist look super tiny as she rocked her body back and forth.
-Paired with the look was a thick gold bangle bracelet, as well as a thin red string that was tied around her other wrist.
-She sported lengthy fingernails which were squared off at their ends.
+Her dress came down low on her neck, exposing some of her busty cleavage.
+The garb also hugged her hips, making her waist look super-tiny as she rocked her body back and forth.
+She paired the look with a thick gold bangle bracelet, as well as a thin red string that she tied around her other wrist.
+She sported lengthy fingernails, which were squared off at their ends.

 The 23-year-old wore her long brunette locks down and in loose waves, with a middle part.
-Her strands landed just below her bustline, as she played with them in her hands as she snapped the video.
+Her strands landed just below her bustline as she played with them while taking the video.
 Brielle zoomed in on her chest during the clip, showing off her famous bust.
-She stared at her phone’s screen while snapping the clip, and also gave a close up of her plump lips.
+She stared at her phone's screen and also offered a close-up of her plump lips.

-Brielle took the video in a bathroom, with several stall doors closed behind her.

-In less than 24 hours, the upload has over 25,000 likes and hundreds of comments.
-Fans of the reality star complimented her sexy physique and hot outfit, while also asking where they could buy the look.
+In less than 24 hours, the upload had gotten over 25,000 likes and hundreds of comments from her followers.
+Fans of the reality star complimented her sexy physique and hot outfit while also asking where they could buy the look.

 "You're such a babe," one user wrote with a pink heart.

-“February babies are the best babies!” another commented.
+"February babies are the best babies!" another individual commented.

 "Okay body," a third fan wrote.